modxcms/fred/docs/develop/cmp/themes.md

 These files show when you are installing the Extra from the MODX Package Manager.

-## Build
+## Build a Theme to Share

-The Fred 3PC allows you share your themes with colleagues or to submit it to the [MODX Extras](https://modx.com/extras/) repository:
+The Fred Manager Extra (aka, 3rd-party Component or 3PC) allows you share your themes with colleagues or to submit it to the [MODX Extras](https://modx.com/extras/) repository:

-1. Click on the "Themes" tab.
+1. Click on the `Themes` tab.
-2. Find the Theme you'd like to share/publish.
+2. Find the Theme you’d like to share/publish.
-3. Right-click on its name and choose the Build theme option.
+3. Right-click on its name and choose the `Build theme` option.
 4. Fill in the details and choose one of the two export options at the bottom.

-A built theme will be saved to your `core/packages/` directory as `{{theme-name}}.transport.zip` file that you can distribute.
+A MODX Installer-ready theme will be saved to your `core/packages/` directory as `{{theme-name}}.transport.zip` file that you can distribute.
+You can also choose to build and download, which will also save a copy to your downloads directory on your local computer.